Don Boudria

-Don Boudria (born August 30, 1949) is a former Canadian politician and current senior associate at Sandstone Group, an Ottawa-based executive advisory firm.
+Don Boudria (born August 30, 1949) is a Canadian former politician and current senior associate at Sandstone Group, an Ottawa-based executive advisory firm.
 He served in the House of Commons of Canada from 1984 to 2006 as a member of the Liberal Party of Canada, and was a cabinet minister in the government of Jean Chrétien.

 Municipal and provincial politics

 Boudria was born in Hull, Quebec, and raised in Sarsfield, Ontario.
 Similarly, he was educated in the area and worked as a public servant before entering political life.
 A Franco-Ontarian, he was elected as councillor for Cumberland Township in 1976, and remained a council member until his election to the Legislative Assembly of Ontario in the 1981 provincial election.
 Boudria defeated Progressive Conservative incumbent Joseph Albert Bélanger by 5,172 votes in Prescott and Russell, and served in the legislature for three years as a member the Ontario Liberal Party, which was then the official opposition to the Progressive Conservative government, led by William Davis.